 (1) cut the turkey in half before grilling, and

 (2) add some distance between the regular grill grate you normally grill on and the turkey.

-The white breast meat is laying down with the dark, not high up in the cooking chamber near the hot cover drying out.
+The white breast meat is laying down evenly with the dark, not sitting high up in the cooking chamber near the hot grill cover and therefore doesn’t “get ahead” of the dark, doneness-wise.
 Cooking whole halves (rather than further separating the parts) also holds moisture under the skin which protects the breast meat as well.

-When you place chicken parts on a raised shelf in a gas grill, set the heat to medium, lower the cover but keep it open just a crack, the results are as good as Jonathan Waxman’s pollo al forno at Barbuto.
+When you place chicken parts on a raised shelf in a gas grill, set the heat to medium, lower the cover but keep it open just a crack, the results are as good as Jonathan Waxman’s pollo al forno at New York City’s Barbuto.
 I know, I know, heretical, presumptuous stuff.
 No hero worship around here.
 Just aiming for results.
 All I know is it works beyond belief and I could point to a bunch of hot new Nashville restaurants featuring chicken who could benefit from this method.

 Higher away from the heat source the chicken/turkey does not overcook or burn on the bottom (especially from fat flare-ups) and the skin dries and crisps to perfection from the heat bouncing off the cover.
 You don’t flip or move the poultry, you don’t even open the cover until it’s done.
 It’s the closest to ‘set it and forget it’ outdoor cooking I know.

 Your gas grill shelf is probably wide enough to hold chicken halves, but for turkey, you might need more room.
 I use one of my many Lodge Cast Iron BBQ Grates set on a couple half bricks right on the grill.
 And section of metal grill will work.

 Shelf turkey carved for Thanksgiving.
 Great skin, tender dark meat, moist white meat.
 Nice way to cook a big bird.